pineappleworkshop/isla-canas/isla-canas-eco-hostel-business-plan.md

 #### Break-Even Analysis

 The minimum occupancy rates required to break even (covering all operating costs):
-- **Bungalows**: 18% average annual occupancy
+- **Bungalows**: 25% average annual occupancy
-- **Hammocks**: 25% average annual occupancy
+- **Hammocks**: 30% average annual occupancy

-Even in our most conservative scenario, the project remains profitable with a 48.4% ROI, demonstrating the financial resilience of the dual accommodation model.
+Even in our most conservative scenario, the project remains profitable with an 8.1% ROI, though with a longer payback period of 12.3 years.
+This demonstrates that while the lower pricing strategy reduces margins, the dual accommodation model still provides financial viability.

 ---